 Read on for the ultimate guide to this exclusive space.

-If you’re a lower tier Qantas or Oneworld member keen to visit the First Lounge, consider booking a first class flight with Qantas points.
+If you’re a lower tier Qantas or Oneworld member keen to visit the First Lounge, consider booking a Qantas business flight across the Tasman to get access.

-Entering the Qantas first class lounge at Sydney Airport
+Arriving at the Qantas lounge at Sydney Airport

 Qantas first class lounge design